Vkeerthu/jwebpage/README.md

 # Job Webpage
+## My Project

+This is a cool project! 😄

+Feel free to contribute. ❤️

 This is a simple webpage for showcasing job opportunities.
 It includes a header, banner, about section, jobs section, and footer.